-Table I. Expression of Bax and ERCC-1 in the metastatic lymph nodes of 33 patients with stage III/Dukes' C colorectal cancer and positive occult neoplastic cells (ONCs) in their lymph node sinuses.^a clonal anti-Bax and anti-ERCC-1 antibodies (Bax; PC66T, Calbiochem, Germany, ERCC-1; SPM243, Spring Bioscience, USA).
-Minor modifications were also applied, such as retrieval of antigenicity (26-29).
-Tumor cell counts were calculated by examination at a high power and were assigned to the following four grades according to the rate of tumor positivity: 0% (-), <5% (+), (5% to <30% (++), and (30% (+++). (-) and (+) were defined as 'low level', while (++) and (+++) were 'high level' (Figs. 1 and 2) (22-25).
-To determine whether or not tumors were sensitive to CPT-11 and platinum agents, the expression of Topo-1, Bax and ERCC-1 was investigated and the rate of patients with high Topo-1 levels or with high Bax/ low ERCC-1 levels was determined.
+Immunohistochemical staining.
+The 21 patients were divided into a recurrence group (RG) (n=13) who showed recurrence/ metastasis of colorectal cancer within 5 years and a nonrecurrence group (N-RG) (n=8) without recurrence after at least 5 years.
+Immunohistochemical staining of primary tumors for Topo-1 and Bax/ERCC-1 was done by the routine indirect immunoperoxidase method using a monoclonal anti-Topo-1 antibody as the primary antibody (Topo-1; 1D6, Dako, Denmark), as well as polyclonal anti-Bax and anti-ERCC-1 antibodies (Bax; PC66T, Calbiochem, Germany, ERCC-1; SPM243, Spring Bioscience, USA).
+Minor modifications of the standard method were also applied, such as retrieval of antigenicity (26-29).
+Stained tumor cells were counted at a high power and each lesion was assigned to one of the following four grades: 0% (-), <5% (+), ≥5% to <30% (++), and ≥30% (+++).
+Both (-) and (+) were defined as 'low expression', while (++) and (+++) were 'high expression' (Figs. 1 and 2) (22-25).
+To predict whether or not tumors were likely to be sensitive to CPT-11 and platinum derivatives, the expression of Topo-1, Bax, and ERCC-1 was investigated and the rate of patients with high Topo-1 expression or with high Bax/low ERCC-1 expression was determined.